 - E. Coli

-Bacterial diseases are serious and usually caused by contaminated food, including cockroaches.
-Cats with weakened immune systems are most affected because they can’t fight off the harmful bacteria, leaving it to multiple and attack other areas of your cat’s body.
+Bacterial diseases are usually caused by contaminated food, including cockroaches.
+Cats with weakened immune systems are most affected because they can’t fight off the harmful bacteria.

-Cockroaches also carry parasitic worms.
-According to the Journal of Parasitology Research, these include:
+According to the Journal of Parasitology Research, cockroaches carry parasitic worms, such as:

 - Hook worm

-All of these worms can infect cats and live inside their intestines, feeding off the body’s nutrients.
-Cockroaches found by cats in toilets are most likely to carry worms, followed by roaches found in kitchens.
+Worms can infect cats and live inside their intestines, feeding off the body’s nutrients.
+Cockroaches found by cats in toilets are most likely to carry worms, followed by cockroaches found in kitchens.

 - Dull coat